 Semiannual Report on Currency and Monetary Control (Summary)

--- The semiannual report, which includes this summary, was submitted to the Diet in June 2010.
+-- The semiannual report was submitted to the Diet in December 2022.

 Bank of Japan